navn0306/JDBCEmployeePayroll/README.md

 UseCase5 -
 Ability to retrieve all employees who have joined in a particular data range from the payroll service database.

+UseCase6 -
+Ability to find sum, average, min, max and number of male and female employees.